In my recent quest for simplifying life, I started removing more distractions and unnecessary things off my to do list.

-Another thing I’ve done is install the “Kill newsfeed” Chrome extension.
+Another thing I’ve done is to install the “Kill newsfeed” Chrome extension.
 Since I almost always use Chrome as my internet browser, it will take away the Facebook newsfeed when I log in so I’m not sucked into all the posts.
 Now the only way I can access the newsfeed is through my phone app.

 There are SO many distractions all around us.
-By figuring out what distracts you the most and getting rid of those distractions, at least for awhile, will help you become SO much more focused and productive.
+By figuring out what distracts you the most and getting rid of those distractions, at least for a while, will help you become SO much more focused and productive.

 Manage Your Time Well